Thomas Stackhouse: Works

 The major work of Stackhouse was his New History of the Holy Bible from the Beginning of the World to the Establishment of Christianity.
 The genesis of the work was with two booksellers, John Wilford and Thomas Edlin; Stackhouse wrote a pamphlet about them.

 After a quarrel with a bookseller left him without a publisher, Stackhouse published the text himself in 1733 in two folio volumes.
 A second edition came out in numbers in 1742–4, and was also published in two folio volumes, with a dedication to his patron, Bishop Edmund Gibson.
 It was then often reprinted, with additional notes, by other divines.
 Early editions included the history of the New Testament as part of the text.
 In some later editions, such as the 1765 London edition owned by George Wythe, the New Testament portion was published separately as "A New History of the New Testament of Our Lord and Saviour Jesus Christ" (Wythepedia, W&M Law library).
 John Trusler compiled from the work in 1797 A Compendium of Sacred History.

 A Plan of the City of Babylon from the 1795 edition of The New History of the Holy Bible.

-In 1722, as "A Clergyman of the Church of England", addressed a printed letter to Bishop John Robinson, on the "miseries and great hardships of the inferiour clergy in and about London".
+In 1722, as "A Clergyman of the Church of England", Stackhouse addressed a printed letter to Bishop John Robinson, on the "miseries and great hardships of the inferiour clergy in and about London".
 It was reissued, and the later editions had his name on the title-page.